 In 1996, the State Route 73 Toll Road opened to traffic, the first publicly operated toll road in Southern California.
-Today, approximately 80,000 transactions are recorded on the State Route 73 Toll Road every weekday, serving as an important, time-saving alternative route to Interstate 405 and Interstate 5 Freeways.
+At June 30, 2012 and 2011, approximately 81,000 and 80,000 transactions, respectively, are recorded on the State Route 73 Toll Road every weekday, serving as an important, time-saving alternative route to Interstate 405 and Interstate 5 Freeways.